14 killed in worst Russian strikes on Kyiv in weeks

 By Daria Tarasova-Markina, Rhea Mogul and Hilary Whiteman, CNN

-(CNN) — Russian overnight drone and missile attacks on Kyiv killed 14 people, officials said on Tuesday, in the deadliest strikes on the capital in weeks.
+(CNN) — Russian overnight drone and missile attacks on Kyiv killed at least 14 people and wounded at least 55, officials said on Tuesday, in the deadliest strikes on the capital in weeks.

-More than 55 people were wounded in the city, according to Kyiv Mayor Vitaliy Klitschko, making it one of the deadliest nights for its residents in weeks.

 Kyiv residents heard loud sirens from late Monday, through the early morning hours of Tuesday, making it a loud and sleepless night for many in the city.
 The sirens continued as day broke Tuesday – an alarm purportedly for a ballistic threat, according to the Ukrainian Air Force.

-Of those wounded, more than 40 have been taken to hospitals, Klitschko said, with residential buildings and other infrastructure severely damaged.
+Of those wounded, more than 40 have been taken to hospitals, Kyiv mayor Vitaliy Klitschko said, with residential buildings and other infrastructure severely damaged.

-“We hope that no dead will be found under the rubble, but we cannot rule it out,” Klitschko added.
+“We hope that no dead will be found under the rubble, but we cannot rule it out,” he added.
 “The death toll may increase.”

+In April, Russia launched 70 missiles and 145 drones toward Ukraine, mainly targeting the capital city, killing at least 12 people and injuring 90 more.

+Video obtained by CNN showed devastated and charred facades of multi-story apartment blocks and rescue workers next to a huge pile of debris and rubble.

 Paramedics and police were seen working to rescue people wounded in a building that appears partially collapsed, according to video posted by the State Emergency Service of Ukraine.